the-events-calendar/the-events-calendar/readme.txt

 * Tweak - tribe_get_vanue_link() no longer echoes if you ask it to return an <a> element
 * Tweak - No longer retrieve empty costs when fetching all costs for all events
 * Tweak - Change the priority of bootstrapping the-events-calendar to ensure it occurs before any of the TEC addons in the event some addons are upgraded to v4.0 later than TEC
+* Tweak - Adjust the logic used for adding a noindex/follow tag to event views
 * Fix - Resolved issue where the iCal feed did not provide an appropriately formatted timezone in some cases
 * Fix - Added support for translating some previously untranslatable strings
 * Fix - Prevented duplicate CSS IDs on the mini calendars